AntonioTorres23/OpenGL_Notes/Instancing.md

 By itself this function is a bit useless.
 Rendering the same object a thousand times is of no use to use since each of the rendered objects is rendered exactly the same and thus also at the same location; we would only see one object!
 For this reason GLSL added another built-in variable in the vertex shader called `gl_InstanceID`.

-When drawing with one of the instanced rendering calls, `gl_InstancedID` is incremented for each instance
+When drawing with one of the instanced rendering calls, `gl_InstancedID` is incremented for each instance being rendered starting from 0.
+If we were to render the 43th instance for example, `gl_InstanceID` would have the value 42 in the vertex shader.
+Having a unique value per instance means